VELD-Dev/AlterraWeaponry/README.md

 * [SMLHelper Zero](https://www.nexusmods.com/subnauticabelowzero/mods/34 "NexusMods - SMLHelper Zero") **2.13.4 or higher** (See on the page how to install it)

 ### Step 1
-Download the mod in the [Files category on the NexusMods page](https://www.nexusmods.com/subnauticabelowzero/mods/286?tab=files "NexusMods - Alterra Weaponry > Files") - If there's none, just wait for a release (however, if you're a developer you can still build id yourself as a "latest version beta")
+Download the mod in the [files category on the NexusMods page](https://www.nexusmods.com/subnauticabelowzero/mods/286?tab=files "NexusMods - Alterra Weaponry > Files") - If there's none, just wait for a release (however, if you're a developer you can still build it yourself as a "latest version beta")
-If, and only if, you do not trust **NexusMods**, download it from the [Releases page of the repo](https://github.com/VELD-Dev/AlterraWeaponry/releases "Releases"), you should find early and beta versions (I recommend taking releases instead of betas) but be careful, they might crash your game, maybe ?
+If, and only if, you do not trust **NexusMods**, download it from the [releases page of the repo](https://github.com/VELD-Dev/AlterraWeaponry/releases "Releases"), you should find early and beta versions (I recommend taking releases instead of betas) but be careful, they might crash your game, maybe ?

 ### Step 2
-Once you have downloaded it, **uncompress** the `.zip` file (or **move** the uncompressed folder) into `SubnauticaZero > QMods >`, it should look like this : `SubnauticaZero > QMods > VELDsAlterraWeaponry > mod.json`
+Once you have downloaded it, **uncompress** the `.zip` file (or **move** the uncompressed folder) into
+`SubnauticaZero > QMods >`, it should look like this :
+`SubnauticaZero > QMods > VELDsAlterraWeaponry > mod.json`

 ### Step 3
 ?